dev-eugene99/js-dev-env/README.md

 - `npm audit` is used instead of `nsp`.
 - no longer using `open` package due to security concerns.
 - various config changes with updated version of various packages.
+- newer versions of most packages are used (i.e. babel, webpack etc)

 ## The Stack